Teams and Participants

 Join us on sample date

-Autism affects 1 in 36 children in the United States, and a growing number of individuals in our community every day.
+Autism affects 1 in 36 children in the United States, and over 30,000 individuals in our community.

 NFAR is here to help!

 When NFAR started, few people had heard of autism, and resources were limited.
-In 2005, we hosted our first Race for Autism.
-The Race for Autism was created to help spread awareness and raise funds for local programs and services.
+In 2005, we hosted our first Race for Autism to help spread awareness and raise funds for local programs and services.

 At that same time, classroom educators were often isolated and working to support their autistic students needs on their own.
 To help, NFAR started our Educational Workshops so that educators from across districts could share and learn best practices.
-We also initiated the Teacher's Grant Program so that educators could purchase equipment, specialized programs and materials to enhance their autistic student's learning during school time hours, and to make the learning process more fun and enjoyable for their students.
+We also initiated the Teacher's Grant Program so that educators could purchase equipment, specialized programs and materials to enhance their autistic student's learning during school time hours, and to make the learning process more fun!

 Through our NFAR Community Projects Program, we have supported over 100 community initiatives in early identification, education, theater and Improv., sports camps, family camps, music therapy, martial arts, social skills training, driving instruction, vocational training, parent education, peer mentor programs at the college level, and more.

-Our signature vocational training programs are providing comprehensive, autism-specific hands-on training that combines hard skills with soft skills needed in the workplace, and useful and any career.
-At the same time NFAR is partnering with companies across a wide range of industries to open the doors to employment for autistic individuals, and helping to create a more equitable, diverse and inclusive community for all.
+Our signature vocational training programs are providing comprehensive, hands-on training that combines hard skills with soft skills needed in the workplace, and useful for any career.
+At the same time NFAR is partnering with companies across a wide range of industries to open the doors to employment for neurodiverse individuals, and helping to create a more equitable, diverse and inclusive community for all!

-THANKS to the support of people like you, NFAR has invested more than 2.3 MILLION dollars to improve the lives of those with autism!
+THANKS to the support of people like you, NFAR has invested more than 2.4 MILLION dollars to improve the options and opportunities of autistic individuals.

 Please join us for the Race for Autism, and help make a difference!